RedditAdmin100/Chrome-Extension-Return-Device/README.md

 users will be given the option to check a box that will prevent future alert box popups.

-If you want to show the alert only on new tab creation and not on page refreshes, change the last section to look like this:
+If you want to show the alert only on new tab creation and not on page refreshes, change the 3rd section to look like this:
 ```
 chrome.tabs.onCreated.addListener( function (tabId, changeInfo, tab) {